Published 18:06 IST, May 29th 2024

 What about turnout?

-What are main issues?
+What are the main issues?

-Russia’s full-scale invasion of Ukraine is at forefront of citizens’ minds, with defence and security seen as key campaign issues.
-At national level, EU’s defence and security was mentioned first in nine countries.
+Russia’s full-scale invasion of Ukraine is at the forefront of citizens’ minds, with defence and security seen as key campaign issues.
+At national level, the EU’s defence and security was mentioned first in nine countries.

 What do EU lawmakers do?

-parliament doesn't have initiative of proposing legislation.
+The parliament doesn't have the initiative of proposing legislation.
 But its powers are getting bigger.
 It is now competent on a wide range of topics, voting on laws relating to climate, banking rules, agriculture, fisheries, security or justice.

-What's current makeup of Parliament?
+What's the current makeup of the Parliament?

 Far right looks to make gains

-What happens after election?
+What happens after the election?

-18:06 IST, May 29th 2024
+Updated 18:06 IST, May 29th 2024